Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/conditions.md

       description: "Triggered when a new 3D object is successfully created in the scene.",
       trigger: "A new object is spawned or created",
       parameters: [
-        { name: "object", description: "Object placeholder to check whether created" }
+        { name: "objectId", description: "Object Id to check whether created" }
       ],
-      example: "// On Object Created With placeholder \"hero\" -> Log \"New object: \" & object" }}
+      example: "// On Object Created With Id \"hero\" -> Log \"New object: \" & ObjectID" }}
   />
   <ConditionCard